1. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Loss per Share

 Basic net loss per share is computed based on the net loss for the period divided by the weighted average actual shares outstanding during the period.
 Diluted net loss per share is computed based on the net loss for the period divided by the weighted average number of common shares and common equivalent shares outstanding during each period unless the effect of such common equivalent shares would be anti-dilutive.
 Common stock equivalents represent the dilutive effect of the assumed exercise of certain outstanding stock options using the treasury stock method.
-The weighted average number of common shares for the three months ended March 31, 2014 did not include 6,822,120 and 12,391,669 options and warrants, respectively, because of their anti-dilutive effect.
-The weighted average number of common shares for the three months ended March 31, 2013 did not include 7,926,400 and 895,000 options and warrants, respectively, because of their anti-dilutive effect.
+The weighted average number of common shares for the three and nine month periods ended September 30, 2015, did not include 8,029,900 and 12,424,665 options and warrants, respectively, because of their anti-dilutive effect.
+The weighted average number of common shares for the three and nine month periods ended September 30, 2014, did not include 6,727,150 and 12,516,669 options and warrants, respectively, because of their anti-dilutive effect.

 The entire disclosure for all significant accounting policies of the reporting entity.